Proactive PC Security in 2026: Your Trusted Tech's Shield Against Emerging Threats

 Visual Inspection Visually inspect the PSU for signs of damage or wear.
 None.
 Open the PC case and carefully examine the PSU.
 Look for bulging or leaking capacitors, burn marks, or other signs of damage.
 Visible damage suggests a failing PSU.
 Does not provide information about the internal electrical components.

-For a more comprehensive test, you'll need a multimeter.
-This device allows you to measure the voltage output of the PSU.
-Disconnect the PSU from all components and plug it into the power outlet.
-Use the paperclip trick to turn it on.
-Then, use the multimeter to measure the voltage on various pins of the PSU connectors.
-The 12V rail should read between 11.4V and 12.6V, the 5V rail should read between 4.75V and 5.25V, and the 3.3V rail should read between 3.14V and 3.47V.
-If the voltage readings are significantly outside these ranges, it indicates a problem with the PSU.
-Be extremely careful when working with electricity.
-If you're not comfortable using a multimeter, it's best to take your PC to a professional.
+For a more detailed evaluation, a multimeter is necessary.
+This instrument measures the PSU's voltage output.
+Disconnect the PSU and plug it into the power outlet.
+Utilize the paperclip method to activate it.
+Subsequently, measure the voltage on various PSU connector pins.
+The 12V rail should register between 11.4V and 12.6V, the 5V rail between 4.75V and 5.25V, and the 3.3V rail between 3.14V and 3.47V.
+Deviations outside these ranges suggest PSU malfunction.
+Exercise extreme caution when working with electricity.
+If uncomfortable using a multimeter, seek professional assistance.

 Is Your PC a Brick?
 Troubleshooting Power Supply Issues and DIY Replacements

-A PSU tester is another useful tool for diagnosing power supply issues.
-These devices are relatively inexpensive and easy to use.
-Simply connect the PSU connectors to the corresponding ports on the tester, and it will display the voltage levels and indicate any faults.
-While a PSU tester can provide a quick and easy diagnosis, it's important to remember that it's not a foolproof method.
-It may not accurately simulate real-world load conditions, so it's still possible for a PSU to pass the test but fail under heavy load.
+A PSU tester provides another valuable diagnostic tool.
+These devices are relatively affordable and user-friendly.
+Simply connect the PSU connectors to the tester's corresponding ports, and it will display voltage levels and identify any defects.
+While a PSU tester facilitates rapid assessment, remember it's not infallible.
+It may not replicate real-world load scenarios, allowing a PSU to pass the test despite failing under load.

 🚨 Critical Warning